mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter1.md

 Let's change the text in the home.component.html file.

-Change the text that reads "Play with NativeScript!" to somethings else. feel free to use the code snippet below, or your own text.
+Change the text that reads "Play with NativeScript!" to somethings else.
+Feel free to use the code snippet below, or your own text.

 ```xml
 <Label